Ayms/node-Tor/README.md

 ## Related bugs/issues

 * [indexedDB broken - UnknownError - Error opening Database](https://bugzilla.mozilla.org/show_bug.cgi?id=944918) : we did open this bug end of 2013 (indexedDB is used by Peersm to store downloaded content by chunks), unfortunately, as you can see, it might survive us, quite annoying bug since it destroys indexedDB and everything that was in there when it happens (usually after a FF upgrade)
-* [Undeprecate tls.createSecurePair](https://github.com/nodejs/node/issues/29559) : closed, we moved to TLSSocket and it looks to be the right way finally, implemented in this commit
+* [Undeprecate tls.createSecurePair](https://github.com/nodejs/node/issues/29559) : closed, we moved to TLSSocket and it looks to be the right way finally
 * [Advisory for SSL problems with leading zeros on OpenSSL 1.1.0](https://icinga.com/2017/08/30/advisory-for-ssl-problems-with-leading-zeros-on-openssl-1-1-0/) : probably this is the issue with certid, please see the comment in abstract-tls, we will not fix it
 * [Security error when trying to set a non SSL/TLS Websocket from a https page](https://bugzilla.mozilla.org/show_bug.cgi?id=917829) and this thread [WS/Service Workers, TLS and future apps - was Re: HTTP is just fine](https://lists.w3.org/Archives/Public/public-webapps/2015OctDec/0187.html), this is why the browser page can't be https, because the specs forbid a fallback to ws and of course wss can't be used since the nodes have self-signed certificates, this is a misdesign of the web but nobody wants to admit/correct it
 * [ISSUE 22 - Re: Incomplete blocks](https://lists.w3.org/Archives/Public/public-webcrypto-comments/2013Feb/0016.html), this relates to the fact that only the Tor project in the world uses progressive hash stopped for each chunk (cells data), which means that it closes the hash for each cell received and then restarts from the previous state, this is not supported by anybody, neither openssl, Webcrypto or NSS, that's the purpose of the specific ``Hash`` function modifying forge hash to allow this, please see https://github.com/Ayms/node-Tor/tree/master/ext/my_sha1.js (this does not impact the aes encryption, my_aes.js is just a repackaging of aes to make it behave the nodejs way)